MWFK/Google_Linkedin_Scrapping/Readme.md

-Scrap CEO Linkedin profiles using Python and Selenese.
+Scrap CEO Linkedin profiles using Python and Selenium.

 Steps to follow:
 1 - first put your the words that you want to find result about them in linkedin in the parameters_google.py file